andf-viam/workflow/README.md

 ## cleanspace
 Clean up any staging builds from all local git repos in `$WORKSPACE`.

+# Convenience Workflow Tools

+## jira
+Open up the specified Jira ticket directly from the command line.
+Yes I am lazy.

+_Usage:_ `jira DOCS-1234` (or any valid ticket org/number, like `RSDK-1234`) from anywhere on your machine.

+## openup
+Open a VSCode workspace that had been previously created by `workflow`, by Jira ticket number.

+_Usage:_ `openup DOCS-1234` from anywhere on your machine.

 # Example workflow usage, using these tools:

 1. `workflow DOCS-1234-fix-typo-in-example`